Ever wondered who make the most loyal clients?

 A card through the post (rather than a text or an email) also looks less blatantly commercial, and again as the study highlighted, we women are much better at detecting insincerity than men.

 This practical idea works well in hair salons but could also be adapted for certain treatments at beauty salons.

 Reduce the risk of losing a female client if a stylist moves on by encouraging her to form a relationship with two stylists.

-The ‘reserve’ stylist can be involved in the consultation by the usual stylist “I really value Jane’s opinion and I’d like her thoughts on…” Thereafter, the ‘reserve’ can build rapport with a quick ‘hair’ chat or wash their hair without the client feeling they are being “passed around”.
+Thereafter, the ‘reserve’ can build rapport with a quick ‘hair’ chat or wash their hair without the client feeling they are being passed around.

-If a client does move on then scribbling a personal, friendly and understanding message on your lapsed client mailer will work better for a woman.
+If a client does move on then sending a personal, friendly and understanding message from the stylist (from the salon email address, of course) will work better for a woman.
 Tell her you genuinely are sorry the relationship has been lost, you value her and miss seeing her in the salon.

-Don’t just send an impersonal £x off salon voucher – but that marketing approach might just work beautifully for a man!
+Just don’t send an impersonal £x off salon voucher to a woman – but that marketing approach might just work beautifully for a man!